 Alternative Dispute Resolution seeks to find remedy to an argument outside of court, and is the collective term for the different methods of doing so.
 These are:-

-Negotiation is fairly straightforward: along with one of our dispute resolution solicitors, you will meet with the other party and their legal advisor to discuss the situation and try to find an agreement.
+Negotiation is fairly straightforward: along with one of our dispute resolution solicitors, you will meet with the other party and their legal adviser to discuss the situation and try to find an agreement.
 During negotiation, we encourage both parties to communicate and to be as open as possible, but will be at hand to offer suggestions and advice upon request.

 As another form of ADR, Mediation allows both parties involved in the dispute to negotiate while a qualified mediation professional actively works to guide them through to an agreement.
 This is especially useful if both parties are having trouble communicating due to emotional involvement in the conflict.
 The process involves several meetings which, if successful, result in a contractual agreement.